Younganswer/mips_pipeline_simulator/README.md

 	$ make (all) [SIZE_FACTOR=size_factor]
 * *SIZE_FACTOR*: size factor of the window (default: 8.0)
 	* Only 7, 8, and 9 are supported for &nbsp;*SIZE_FACTOR*
-	* If you want to use other values, you have to execute
+	* If you want to resize the simulator, you have to execute
 		* `$ make re SIZE_FACTOR=other_value`
 <br/><br/><br/><br/>